St. Joseph, Michigan: Business and industry history

-In 1892, Truscott Boat Manufacturing Co moved to St. Joseph from Grand Rapids.
+In 1892, Truscott Boat Manufacturing Co moved to Saint Joseph from Grand Rapids.
 In the early 20th Century, the company was the largest employer in St. Joseph with 700 employees and built 600 wooden boats per year.
 The company built boats for the government in World War I, struggled during the Depression, was sold in 1940, revived during World War II to build ships for the Navy and went bankrupt in 1948.

 In 1911, Louis, Emory, and Frederick Upton began a business that produced household washing machines.
 The business soon became a boom and has continued to grow to this day.
 In 1929, Upton Machine Company merged with Nineteen Hundred Corp., taking the latter name.
 The company began marketing a line of appliances known as the "Whirlpool" brand in 1948.
 Within the next decade, Nineteen Hundred changed its name to Whirlpool.
-Today, Whirlpool Corporation is the largest manufacturer of major home appliances and maintains a large presence in St. Joseph and nearby Benton Harbor.
-Whirlpool has its world headquarters outside Benton Harbor.
+Today, Whirlpool Corporation is the largest manufacturer of major home appliances and maintains a large presence in Benton Harbor and nearby Saint Joseph.
+Whirlpool has its world headquarters in Benton Harbor.

-In 1891 the Silver Beach Amusement Park was opened on land between the lake and mouth of the river in St. Joseph.
+In 1891 the Silver Beach Amusement Park was opened on land between the lake and mouth of the river in Saint Joseph.
 Logan Drake and Louis Wallace bought the land from the Pere Marquette Railroad and added cottages to lure tourists to the lake front.
 As the park aged and grew in popularity, the pair added many attractions, including concessions, games, pool, a boardwalk and different rides.
 The first roller coaster was built in 1904 and was called the Chase Through the Clouds, which was replaced by the Velvet roller coaster (renamed the Comet).
 Among the most popular attractions were the carousel and the Shadowland Ballroom, built in 1927.
 During the 1960s and 1970s, the buildings decayed and the crowds decreased.
 Finally, crime in the park led police to shut it down in 1970.

+The American Society of Agricultural and Biological Engineers is based in St. Joseph.